muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 MUON does not use the single-quote string delimiter character `'` for anything, and leaves it reserved for a superset to use as it sees fit.

-MUON makes sure to avoid using the parenthesis pair `()` in any way that might be confused with a superset using it as generic grouping syntax.
-Any uses by MUON either has a `\foo` prefix or must contain a `,` or `:`.

 MUON does not use the semicolon `;` for anything, so a superset grammar can use it for things like separating statements and thus disambiguating its own uses of bracketing characters to define statement or expression groups.